shihabiiuc/team-members-section/README.md

 If you have multiple team members on your team, it'll take huge space if you want to show their biography/overview.
 It will require huge scrolling for your visitors if they want to see next team member's profile/biography.

-**So we thought that it's better if we hide team member's biography initially and only show specific member's biography depending on your visitors interest (if they click anyone's profile photo or name)**
+**So we thought that it's better if we hide team member's biography initially and only show specific member's biography depending on your visitors interest (if they click anyone's profile photo or name).**

 Live URL [Team Members](https://shihab0915.github.io/team-members-section/)